wilmix281/SpringRestDemo/README.md

 ===================================================================

-The  Pom.xml file  contents  should  contain the  given below  dependencies....
+The  Pom.xml file For Java10 version  contents  should  contain the  given below  dependencies....

 Pom.xml
 =======